Category: Painting and Weathering

 I then masked the sides of the trucks where the axle points sit.

 Then, I applied a thinned layer of tan paint (20% paint, 80% thinner).
 I had an old Acqueous Hobby Color that was still in great condition, so I used it.
-I applied several thin layers to the lower part of the body and trucks to simulate dust accumulation from operation.
+Several thin layers have been applied to the lower part of the body and trucks to simulate dust accumulation from operation.

 I brushed the trucks with some brown powder, which has a very flat finish and effectively simulates layers of rust and grime.